abik11/tips-tricks/CSharp.md

 ```

 ## Performance tips
 Performance is often a very important factor.
 But to be able to optimize and speed up something it is crucial to know how C# runtime and the language itself work.
 Also keep in mind that you should optimize stuff only when it is really necessary.
-If something works pretty fast there is no point in waisting your time trying to gain few miliseconds speed up unless you develop some real time software of a game.
+If something works pretty fast there is no point in waisting your time trying to gain few miliseconds speed up unless you develop some real time software or a game.

 ### Measuring performance
 The most basic thing if you want to optimize a code is to measure its performance.
 You cannot do some real optimization if you cannot measure how long a code executes.
 There quite many ways how to measure performance, here you will see few basic easy to implement methods.